MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

     ```

    > [!NOTE]
-   > If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.*
+   > If you don't already have RNPM installed, you can do so by running `npm i -g rnpm` and then executing the above command.*

 2. If you are using RNPM >=1.6.0, you will be prompted for the deployment key you would like to use.
-If you don't already have it, you can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, or you can choose to ignore it (by simply hitting `<ENTER>`) and add it in later.
+If you don't already have it, you can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, or you can choose to ignore it (by hitting `<ENTER>`) and add it in later.
 To get started, we would recommend just using your `Staging` deployment key, so that you can test out the CodePush end-to-end.

 And that's it for installation using RNPM!
 Continue below to the [Plugin Configuration](#plugin-configuration-for-react-native-lower-than-060-android) section to complete the setup.